Ashishkumar023/Sorting-Visualizer/README.md

 3. Use the controls to set the speed of visualization, data size, and to generate new data.
 4. Click the 'Start' button to begin the visualization.
 5. Observe the sorting process with color-coded steps and algorithm complexity details displayed.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgements

-- Thanks to all the contributors and the open-source community for their invaluable support.